As a family member to an Italian citizen, you have a full right to enter and stay in Italy.

 You have such right if you can prove one of the following family relations:

-- spouse (or same-sex registered partner)
+- spouse (including same-sex spouse or registered partner)

 - children and grandchildren (up to 21 years) of the Italian citizen and those of the spouse